telerik/winforms-docs/treeview/data-binding/binding-to-self-referencing-data.md

-Binding RadTreeView to self referencing data differs form
-      [
-      binding to related data]({%slug winforms/treeview/data-binding/binding-to-object-relational-data%}) in that RadTreeView is bound to a single list instead of multiple related lists.
+Binding RadTreeView to self referencing data differs form [binding to related data]({%slug winforms/treeview/data-binding/binding-to-object-relational-data%}) in that RadTreeView is bound to a single list instead of multiple related lists.

-In order to set the parent-child relation between the records of the data source,
-		we should set the ParentMember and ChildMember properties to the respective fields this data source.
-		If the parent ID for a record does not have a respective value in the child ID field of the records, then that record is considered to have no parents.
+In order to set the parent-child relation between the records of the data source,we should set the ParentMember and ChildMember properties to the respective fields this data source.If the parent ID for a record does not have a respective value in the child ID field of the records, then that record is considered to have no parents.

 ## Minimal example

 The following example demonstrates how to bind RadTreeView to a self referencing DataTable.
-      #_[C#]_

 {{source=..\SamplesCS\TreeView\DataBinding\BindingToSelfRefData.cs region=selfRef}}
 {{source=..\SamplesVB\TreeView\DataBinding\BindingToSelfRefData.vb region=selfRef}}